Rothamsted/agri-schemas/doc/biomol-use-cases/oma-use-case/README.md

 **OrhoXML**

 [OrthoXML][SART-05] is a format for orthology data, used by FastOMA.
-The [OMA SPARQL][SART-07] endpoint is is useful to understand ORTH and related ontologies.
+The [OMA SPARQL][SART-07] endpoint is useful to understand ORTH and related ontologies.
 See this [query example](omabrowser-ex.sparql).

 [SART-05]: https://orthoxml.org
 [SART-07]: https://sparql.omabrowser.org/lode/sparql